nokok/jquery_pagination/README.rst

 	initialized.
 If you load your content with AJAX and already show content whey you initialize the pagination, you should set this to false.

+prev_class
+  Class attribute for the "Previous"-link.
+Can be blank to do nothing.
+Default: `prev`

+prev_class
+  Class attribute for the "Next"-link.
+Can be blank to do nothing.
+Default: `next`

 Triggering pagination with custom events
 ----------------------------------------
 There may be use cases where you want to change the pagination from your own